 All applications must be submitted electronically through the program’s online portal by the deadlines outlined below.
 Registrations and full applications received after the deadlines or that are incomplete will be withdrawn from the competition.
 No extensions to the deadlines will be provided.

 Full Application Form

 All forms must be submitted through the online portal or they will be deemed ineligible.
 Details on how to access the online portal will be provided to eligible institutions by email.

 To be eligible to submit a full application, institutions must first submit a registration form to the online portal by 9 p.m. (eastern), August 18, 2017, providing key information on each of the applications they intend to submit.
-The registration form will be shared with all eligible institutions through the program’s online portal in the coming weeks.
+The registration form was shared with all eligible institutions through the program’s online portal.

 Full application deadline

 The full applications must be uploaded to the online portal by 9 p.m. (eastern), September 15, 2017.

 The full application form and instructions will be shared with all eligible institutions through the program’s online portal at a later date.
 Each full application must consist of the following mandatory parts: